Andy-EOS/Monzo-Google-Sheets/README.md

 # Monzo-Google-Sheets
 Scripts to sync data betweeen a google sheet and Monzo account

+This script polls the API and inputs transaction data into a google spreadsheet.
+It also allows you to add your own custom categories (these will not appear in the Monzo iphone or android app).
+The scripts create a webhook which contains a random identifier (changed daily) as a basic check that any data received is genuine.
+This allows any new transactions you make to be added to the sheet instantly.

+The OAUTH process is also contained, once you have initially logged in and set everything up per the instructions below tokens should refresh when required automatically.

+If you have any problems drop me a line in the slack channel @andyl or the monzo community forums @Andy1

 Disclaimers:

 Some of the code is messy, poorly annotated and inneficient.
 Improvements will probably be made in time.
 If you use this code you are taking it 'as is'.
 I offer no guarantees to it's reliability or sutibility for your use.
+But I will try to help you out.

 I'll be adding some spending per category / sub-category breakdowns sometime soon.